rertyy/tp/docs/DeveloperGuide.md

 ![OrderStatusEnumClassDiagram.png](images/OrderStatusEnumClassDiagram.png)

 The `Status` is the current status of the respective Order.
-This class backed by an enum StatusEnum consisting of 3 values `PENDING`, `COMPLETED`, `CANCELED`.
+This class is backed by an enum, StatusEnum consisting of 3 values `PENDING`, `COMPLETED`, `CANCELED`.

 ### Storing an Order